NLSA Policies & Procedures

 The Club's Directors are responsible for approving and selecting all of the Head Coaches and Assistant Coaches in the program, and will assign a coach or coaches to each team in the Club.
 The parents do not participate in the process of selecting coaches in our program.
 Teams are professionally coached and trained.
 The Executive Director reserves the right to change the coach of any team in the program at any time.

-All NLSA directors, coaches, and trainers must pass a background check administered by US Club Soccer and a second background check administered by an independent organization.
+All NLSA directors, coaches, and trainers must pass a background check administered by NJ Youth Soccer (through StackSports/US Soccer Connect) and a second background check administered by an independent organization.

 Along with an offer to join a team, each player and his/her parents will be notified of the annual dues to participate in the program.
 Team dues typically range between $1650-$2000 per year, and include essentially all costs except the player's uniform and travel expenses.
-Generally, dues payments are paid over the course of several installments.
+Dues may be paid in full at the time of offer acceptance, or via installment payments over a period of six months.
 All payments are due and payable in a timely manner after specific payment dates are communicated.
 If a player’s dues payment is delinquent, NLSA reserves the right to withhold the player’s pass until the delinquency is cured or suspend the player from participating in team or Club-related activities.
 All dues payments are non-refundable for any and all reasons, including player injury.
 The Club does offer, through NextWave Insurance, the option for families to purchase an insurance policy which will provide a refund on dues should your player's season be cut short due to injury or other covered reasons.
 You can learn more about the policy, coverage, and limitations here.
 Again, we encourage families to purchase this insurance as all dues are non-refundable.

 As a Club, we strongly believe that our players should give back and be productive members of their communities.
 To that end, all players, through their respective team, are expected to participate in at least one community service project during the course of the soccer year.
 The Club has a community service Director who will help facilitate accomplishing this most important goal.

-All NLSA players are carded through U.S. Club Soccer.
-All US Club Soccer registered youth players, coaches, and administrators holding passcards are insured by a secondary medical insurance policy that has a deductible.
+All NLSA players are carded through U.S. Youth Soccer.
+All U.S. Youth Soccer registered youth players, coaches, and administrators holding passcards are insured by a secondary medical insurance policy that has a deductible.
 If you are an injured player, you must file your claim within 90 days of the date of the injury.
-To file a claim click this link: Player Insurance Claim Form
+To file a claim please contact the Club's Administrative Director.

 Uniforms & Apparel: